juliandie/grblbridge/README.md

 -p GRBL port.
 Default port is 23 (telnet).
 Since port 23 is < 1024 root-privileges are required.
-Keep in mind, the application does not drop privilidges (yet) as the port was opened.

 -m Monitoring port.
 This port is disabled, when no port is given.